Jurij15/FortniteLauncher/README.md

 # FortniteLauncher
 A simple launcher for LawinServer, made in C# with ModernWPF

+Launcher is still being worked on and bugs are expcted!

 # How to use
 ## Prerequisites
 - Install [NodeJS](https://nodejs.org/en/download/)